Meet our deadly team!

 Tara Newen

 Tara is passionate about addressing the health, well-being, and educational inequities of First Nations peoples.
-As co-founder of Books n Boots, Tara aims to take the broader community with her in leveling access to learning for First Nations children and their families.
-Tara is completing a Master of Business Administration.
+As co-founder of Books n Boots, Tara aims to take the broader community with her in levelling access to learning for First Nations children and their families.
+Tara has a Master of Business Administration and is the founder of Amaik Consultancy.

 Joan (she/her) is a retired social worker currently supporting refugees and asylum seekers.
 Her previous career involved social work in health and disability services, most recently in partnering with the families of young children with disabilities to assist them in accessing the needed resources.
 As part of this role, she worked with a First Nations playgroup on Bundjalung Country - a role in which she felt privileged to work and absolutely loved.
 These experiences sparked Joan's passion to volunteer in a role that strives to ensure that every child has equitable access to resources and equal opportunities for learning and development.
 When she heard about the aims of Books ’n’ Boots, it seemed a perfect fit!
 In her spare time, Joan advocates protecting the koala population and their habitat in her local area.
 She also makes Ooray/Davidson plum jam and enjoys kayaking with friends.